EricTrainingRev/240701-JWA-Gen-AI/Study Guides/Selenium.md

 }
 ```
-Cucumber takes the acceptance criteria above and links it to the steps defined above.
+Cucumber takes the acceptance criteria above and links it to the steps defined above. **NOTE** you do not need to localize your step methods: they can be defined in one more multiple classes as long as Cucumber is provided information about where to look to find these methods (how do do this is shown in the next section)

 In order to centralize your control over your End to End testing a test runner class can be used.
 This class is where you will initialize and destroy all shared resources needed for your tests.